 Tamara Rojo said: “Commissioning new dance works that push the boundaries of ballet is at the core of our vision.
 It is always a risk, but the reaction from critics and our audiences has been astounding, humbling and incredibly moving.”

 Looking forward to the autumn tour, she added: “Touring to audiences outside of London is something I think is truly important, and I am very proud that this season we will present both full-scale ballets and new works.”

-English National Ballet performs Lest We Forget at Milton Keynes Theatre on Tuesday 20th October 2015 at 7.30pm and Romeo & Juliet from Thursday 22nd October 2015 until Saturday 24th October 2015.
+English National Ballet performs Lest We Forget at Milton Keynes Theatre on Tuesday 20 October at 7.30pm and Romeo and Juliet from Thursday 22 to Saturday 24 October 2015.

 Links to my previews for media outlets in Milton Keynes are available below, along with relevant reviews.

 Update 21 October 2015: Read my review of English National Ballet’s Lest We Forget at Milton Keynes Theatre.

 Update 23 October 2015: Read my review of English National Ballet’s Romeo and Juliet at Milton Keynes Theatre.

 Georgina Butler is an editor, a dance writer and a ballet teacher.